Nupur-me/Nupur-me/README.md

 # 💫About Me :

-- 👩‍💻A Fourth-year student pursuing B-tech in CSE.
+- 👩‍💻 Enthusiastic Software Engineer.
-- 💻 Enthusiastic on the path of Front-End development and Python.
+- 💻 Passionate about the journey of front-end web development and excited to dive deeper into Python programming.
 - ⭐I am actively looking for exciting opportunities in the software field that would help me to learn new technologies and to improve my skills as a developer, and contributor to the organization.